Do you write lists?

 To me, important tasks are those that will make a difference in my day-to-day living but are not necessarily ‘urgent’.

-Tasks that need to be completed in due course but not before urgent tasks…like getting your car serviced – yes it is definitely important but most of the time it can wait an extra few weeks.
+Tasks that need to be completed in due course but not before urgent tasks…like getting your car serviced – yes it is definitely important but most of the time it can wait an extra few weeks. - You should now only have items on your list that are for future reference/notes that you want to keep, like holiday ideas, hobby research projects, recipe ideas etc.

 These can be kept but they don’t have to be front & center.
 Consider placing these ideas into a folder called Future Reference or Ideas Folder.